 Dr. Lisa began writing her unique 'Science of Food' Column for the Summit Daily News in 2015 and continues researching and writing for the public on important food and health related topics.
 Stay tuned for her book Eat your Electrons!

 Dr. Lisa closed the Yoga studio in April of 2018 and spent the following academic year as a Visiting Lecturer at the University of Illinois.
 She has continued to teach at Colorado Mountain College (chemistry, human nutrition and non-credit culinary classes) and University of New England (organic chemistry) on an adjunct basis.
 In 2021 she accepted a full-time (remote) position as a Research Scientist for a non-profit organization - SRI Biosciences, working again in the drug discovery field.

-She currently lives in Silverthorne Colorado, where she purchased a home and plans to raise her two beautiful daughters.
-You can find her at the Peak Yoga studio in Dillon where she teaches and practices regularly.
-She also works with the High Country Conservation Program (HC3) in the summer seasons as an assistant farmer with the "Grow to Share" Program, that provides local organic food to the families in our community.
+She currently lives in Silverthorne Colorado, where she plans to raise her two beautiful daughters.
+You can find her teaching and practicing yoga at Summit Sol Wellness in Dillon.
+She also works with the High Country Conservation Program (HC3) in the summer seasons to provide local organic food to the families in our community.
 For fun Dr. Lisa enjoys gardening, cooking, hiking, running, snowboarding, and paddle boarding - soaking up all the beauty of Summit County Colorado.